Sunday, November 24, 2024

 Operating System & Ease of Use

-I’ve already mentioned OSX (Apple OS) is the best operating system for someone dealing with physical impairments, be it vision loss or hearing loss.
-However…you have to weigh in whether or not the person you’re buying the laptop to has used Windows in the past and what his/her circle of friends use.
+As mentioned, macOS is the most accessible operating system for seniors dealing with physical impairments, such as vision or hearing loss.
+However, consider whether the senior has used Windows in the past and what operating systems their friends use.

-• Works right out of the box, no need to uninstall, install anything.
+• Works Right Out of the Box: No need to install or uninstall anything.

 PROS CONS